marionettejs/backbone.marionette/readme.md

 ```

 Note that if you define your own `RegionManager` object, you must provide an
 `el` for it.
-If you don't, you will receive an runtime exception saying that
+If you don't, you will receive a runtime exception saying that
 an `el` is required.

 ### Instantiate Your Own Region Manager